openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 ## Summary

-The conditional gatherer for Insights Operator collects data according to the defined rules*.
+The conditional gatherer for Insights Operator collects data according to the defined gathering rules*.
 Each rule contains one or more conditions such as "alert A is firing" and one or more gatherers with parameters such as "collect N lines of logs from containers in namespace N".
 Current version has these rules defined in the code and the proposal is to load them from an external source